LemonT04/Movie_Tracker/README.md

 Enter Review: Users can enter a review of one of the top 100 rated movies.

-Update Review: users can update their reviews with a confirmation beforehand.
+Update Review: Users can update their reviews with a confirmation beforehand.

 Delete Review: Users can delete their review with a confirmation beforehand.